-Kentucky's health short-comings are well-known-America's Health Rankings 2021, delineates our high rates of drug overdose deaths, chronic disease, and disability, by ranking the state 47th on health outcomes and 48th on health behaviors.
-It lists areas considered to be strengths (i.e., high percentage of high school graduation, high percentage of fluoridated water, low racial disparity in premature death rates), as well as its challenges (i.e., high prevalence of multiple chronic conditions, high prevalence of insufficient sleep, high prevalence of cigarette smoking).
+Kentucky's health short-comings are well-known-America's Health Rankings 2023, delineates our high rates of drug overdose deaths, chronic disease, and disability, by ranking the state 41st overall.
+It lists areas considered to be strengths (i.e., high supply of primary care providers, low prevalence of excessive drinking, low violent crime rate), as well as its challenges (i.e., high smoking rate, high prevalence of non-medical drug use, high cancer death rate).
+A troubling trend is Kentucky's increasing adult diabetes rate, which increased by 40 percent between 2013 and 2022, from 10.6 to 14.8 percent.

-The 2,082 drug overdose deaths in Kentucky in 2020 were up from 1,377 in 2019.
-While the coronavirus and opioids get the headlines, chronic diseases are responsible for 7 of 10 deaths each year and drive most of the nation's health care costs.
-Among Kentucky's prime working-age adults, smoking (24%), obesity (45%), and physical inactivity (26%) put many at risk for chronic disease.
-Overall, around 27 percent of Kentucky's prime working-age adults exhibit multiple chronic disease-causing behaviors, and these risk factors lead to higher absenteeism at work and increase employer costs.
+There were 2,380 drug overdose deaths in Kentucky during 2021, up from 2,082 in 2020-much of it fueled by opioids.
+While the growing opioid crisis garners increased attention, chronic diseases are responsible for 7 of 10 deaths each year and drive most of the nation's health care costs.
+Among Kentucky's prime workingage adults, smoking (19%), obesity (42%), and physical inactivity (23%) put many at risk for chronic disease.
+Overall, around 23 percent of Kentucky's prime working-age adults exhibit multiple chronic disease-causing behaviors, and these risk factors lead to higher absenteeism at work and increase employer costs.
 The Milken Institute has estimated that the economic toll of chronic disease on the Kentucky economy measured in the billions of dollars, reflecting the cost of treating avoidable medical expenses as well as the resulting lower labor force productivity and subsequent lower economic growth rates.